Stewardship Foundation

 - Grants are determined by trustee discretion

-- Organizations are preselected by the board
+- Organisations are preselected by the board

 - Many recipients receive repeat funding year after year